*This post may contain affiliate links. Please see my disclosure for more details!*

-- You don't have to use Strawberry Extract, but its the easiest way to get the strawberry flavouring in the Macarons.
+- You don't have to use strawberry extract, but its the easiest way to get the strawberry flavouring in the macarons.
 You could easily just colour them pink if you wanted the affect, but without the flavouring.

-- I will post a youtube video of making macarons asap!
+- I will post a Youtube video of making macarons asap!

 - If you don't want to fill the shells immediately, still store them in the fridge.

-Find my other Macaron Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.